-There are different types of moles, but the following mole’s types are the most common ones:
+There are different types of moles, but the following mole types are the most common ones:

-The moles discovered at the time of the birth are called congenital melanocytic nevus (mole).
-Besides these moles, the moles that form during the first 2 years of a baby’s life are also called congenital nevi.
+The moles discovered at birth are called congenital melanocytic nevus (mole).
+The moles that form during the first two years of a baby’s life are also called congenital nevi.
 These moles are usually oval or round-shaped patches of colored and raised skin that varies in size, color, and shape.
-Although a congenital nevus is generally harmless, it can cause complications if more than 8mm in diameter or 2-3 inches long.
-In such cases, an expert will perform nevi excision to remove the unwanted mole from the body.
+Although a congenital nevus is generally harmless, it can cause complications if it is more than 8mm in diameter or 2-3 inches long.
+In such cases, an expert will perform a nevi excision to remove the unwanted mole.

 No bigger than a pencil eraser, dysplastic nevi are irregularly shaped moles having uneven colors.
 They are usually darker at the center and lighter at the edges.
 Also called atypical moles, they have uneven and asymmetrical edges and flat surfaces.
-People having more than one dysplastic nevus have a higher chance of developing melanoma – a type of skin cancer.
+People having more than one dysplastic nevus have a higher chance of developing melanoma.
 So, it is better to undergo a cancerous moles removal treatment before they become severe.

 Moles Removal Treatment Options

-A number of options are available for getting rid of cancerous and non-cancerous moles, including non-surgical moles removal and surgical moles removal.
-Usually, an expert determines the most suitable technique for skin mole removal, depending on its size and location.
+Several options are available to remove cancerous and non-cancerous moles.
+These treatments include non-surgical moles removal and surgical moles removal.
+Usually, an expert determines the most suitable technique to remove a skin mole, depending on its size and location.

-In the case of larger moles, nevi excision is performed.
+Nevi excision is generally performed on large moles.
 It is a surgical procedure involving cuts and stitches.
-The surgeon removes the mole by cutting it out entirely from the skin using a scalpel during the procedure.
-Since the procedure is of surgical nature, the chances of scarring are relatively higher in this procedure.
+The surgeon removes the mole by cutting it out entirely from the skin using a scalpel.
+Since the procedure is surgical, the chances of scarring are relatively higher.

 Cryotherapy or freezing is a quick and safe moles removal treatment that leaves no scars.
-An expert applies a specialized liquid nitrogen and argon gas solution to the mole during the procedure.
-Typically, they apply the solution with a cotton swab, a spraying device, or injection.
-As soon as the solution is applied to the mole, ice crystals begin to form, breaking the cells within the mole, and the mole is removed.
+This procedure usually involves a surgeon applying a specialized liquid nitrogen and argon gas solution to the mole.
+Typically, they apply the solution using a cotton swab, a spraying device, or a syringe.
+This forms ice crystals over the treatment area, breaking the cells within the mole and removing the mole.

 What are the benefits of mole removal?